Pegre369/Commands-to-mount-a-REST-API/README.md

    >*tsc --init*

 that command works to create an archive with the following name *"tsconfig.json"*, in this file we need to uncomment the following instruction *"outDir": "./build"* the root *./build* save the archive translated of Typescript to json.
 You can change the name *build* for other that you like put.

+Now we need to create a command that we will use to translate Typescript to Json, and other command to refresh the server. those commands we will write in the package.json, to more specific in the scripts part. before than that we wil install this dependen:

+  >*npm -i nodemon -D*

+  >> ***Nodemon*** is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+After that, in the scripts part, we need to write this:

+  >*"build": "tsc -w",* (this part with the comma)
+  >*"dev": "nodemon build/index.js"*

+the root build/index.js is the root of the file that the open the port.

+Finally, run those coman with the following structure:

+  >*npm run ***"the name of the command created"****

+Those commands that we installed and created, it only to create a server with Node js, using Typescript.
+If you need to connect some database, I will recommend to see the following videos: